When you become a freelancer, you'll learn more about yourself, other people and the business world than you ever thought possible.

-But what if you've just started out?
+But what if you've just started?
 You'll probably want to know all the secrets to success, so you can avoid any hiccups and survive your first few years in business.
-From learning how to boost your skills and improve your attitude to dealing with difficult people and achieving that essential work/life balance – the following 80 nuggets of wisdom will help you become a better freelancer...
+From learning how to boost your skills and improve your attitude to dealing with difficult people and achieving that essential work/life balance – the following 80 nuggets of wisdom will help you become a better freelancer.

 1. Listen and learn

-You know the old saying about the two ears, one mouth ratio?
-How you should listen more than you talk?
-Well if you want to become a better freelancer this is my number one tip.
+Do you know the old saying about the two ears, one mouth ratio?
+How you listen more than you talk?
+Well if you want to become a better freelancer, this is my number one tip.
 Listen and learn my friend.
 You will pick up a lot more than you think.
 So listen!

 2. Learn about body language

 Body language can reveal a lot about a person.
-It can show you what they're really saying behind the words and help you deal with any situation.
-Subtly observe and look at how people are sitting, standing and where they're placing their arms or what they're doing with their hands.
+It can show you what they're saying behind the words and help you deal with any situation.
+Subtly observe and look at how people are sitting, standing, and where they're placing their arms.
+Consider what they're doing with their hands.
 If something looks uncomfortable and closed off, it's probably because the person feels that way.

-In the meantime, become aware of your own body language.
+In the meantime, become aware of your body language.
 Learn how to come across more open, trustworthy and friendly in the way you use your body.
-Sounds silly, but wising up to your own and other people's body language will help you out enormously, particularly in meetings when you're trying to win some work.
+Wising up to your own and other people's body language will help you out enormously, particularly in meetings when you're trying to win some work.

 3. Learn to say no!

-It's a sad fact of life but people will always try to take advantage.
+It's a sad fact of life, but people will always try to take advantage.
 Don't let them by learning to say no when appropriate.
-This means if a client keeps adding extra bits of work to a project that's already over-budget, say no and explain politely why.
+It means if a client keeps adding extra bits of work to a project that's already over-budget, say no and explain politely why.
 Stick to your guns but don't jeopardise your relationship.
-Be firm but fair, polite but professional.
+Be firm but fair, polite, but professional.
 And recognise those times when it's worth your while to say 'yes' because you don't want to cause any unnecessary issues.
 Pick your battles, as they say.

 4. Avoid the hard sell

-These days, the best freelancers are those who don't push the hard sell and understand that winning work is about building relationships and ultimately trust.
+These days, the best freelancers are those who don't push a 'hard sell' and understand that winning work is about building relationships and ultimately trust.
 Whenever you go to a conference or networking event, be cool, calm and confident.
 Avoid immediately ramming your services down people's throats and almost let them ask you what you do, instead of talking about yourself first.
 In pitches or new business meetings, imagine you're an iceberg.
-Chill because you know you're good, so there's no need to give the hard sell.
+Chill because you know you're good at what you do.

 5. Learn how to charm